Banks' Asset Quality

 NPE management

-In addition to the H-APS strategic initiative, the HFSF works closely with the banks and the authorities in order to facilitate the management of NPEs, whereas as per the provisions of the RFA, the HFSF provides its consent for the approval of the banks’ NPE Strategies and Operational Targets submitted to the SSM.
+In addition to the H-APS strategic initiative, the HFSF worked closely with the banks and the authorities in order to facilitate the management of NPLs, whereas as per the provisions of the RFA, the HFSF provided its consent for the approval of the banks’ NPL Strategies and Operational Targets submitted to the SSM.

 Open and frequent communication with the banks is of paramount importance and is also taking place through the Hellenic Banks Association, where the Fund participates as an observer in the NPL Coordination Committee and the Fund’s participation in other interbank-initiatives such as the NPL Forum, established following HFSF’s relative proposal through its work on an “NPL resolution action plan to enhance coordination among banks and accelerate the restructuring of the Large Corporate NPLs”.